albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 >
 > Our tool doesn't eliminate these steps, but it ensures you start with a solid foundation.

-## **If the installation of macOS is successfull, please don't forget to confirm in the official discussion**
-> [!IMPORTANT]
-> If the installation process is successful using OpCore Simplify, please confirm it at [Successful Hackintosh Setup with OpCore Simplify](https://github.com/lzhoang2801/OpCore-Simplify/discussions/23).
-And don't forget to recommend other people this repository.
-> This will greatly assist others in the community.

-> OpCore Simplify is the ONLY tool that builds OpenCore EFI based on your complete hardware configuration, not just predefined options.
-This fundamental difference sets us apart from other tools in the Hackintosh community.
 ## **Security & Maintenance**
 > This project doesn't rely just on people to find vulnerabilities - it also uses CodeQL to increase accuracy and find vulnerabilities on time.